We asked a professional guide about his favorite water bottles to take with him into the backcountry

 What our favorite BC guides say

-Whether it's Mont-Bell or a THERMOS mountain bottle, I recommend something with good heat retention in winter. ( Circle Game Guide Service | Shohei Sasaki)
+Whether it's Mont-bell or THERMOS mountain bottle, I recommend one with high heat retention for winter.
+(CIRCLE GAME guide service| Shohei Sasaki)

-Mont-Bell's Alpine Thermo Bottle 0.5L!
-Excellent heat retention. ( Mountain Guide Coyote | Ryuta Furuichi)
+Mont-bell's Alpine Thermo Bottle 0.5L!
+Excellent heat retention.
+(Mountain Guide Coyote| Ryuta Furuichi)

-I carry a Mont-Bell 0.35 and two Thermos 0.15 or 0.18 bottles.
-The larger one is for emergencies (if you drink it, it will constantly spread and cool down while you're out), and I never use it all up.
-I only drink small bottles and chilled 500ml PET bottles. ( Hokkaido Backcountry Guides | Tsukahara Satoshi)
+I carry a Mont-bell 0.35 bottle and two THERMOS 0.15 or 0.18 bottles.
+The larger one is for emergencies (it cools down as it's constantly being used while hiking), and I don't use it until the end.
+For drinking, I only use the small bottle and a cold 500ml PET bottle.
+(Hokkaido Backcountry Guys| Satoshi Tsukahara)

 I want to read this together!